slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 ### EditorManager.getCurrentlyViewedPath
 Reimplemented by moving current impl into `Editor` and invoking `Editor.getCurrentlyViewedPath` for the `Editor` object of the focused pane.

-### EditorManager.createCustomViewerForFile
+### EditorManager.createCustomViewerForURI
-Creates a Read Only viewer for any [image] file.
+Creates a Read Only viewer for any [image] file/URI.
 Replaces `EditorManager._showCustomViewer`, current implementation of ._showCustomViewer is moved to `Editor` as `createCustomViewerForFile` and invoked from `EditorManager`.

-_This function may not be necessary as the command handler reimplementation for opening a file may change to support images in a different way.
-This is an implementation detail that will be decided on when the feature is implemented_
+The URI passed into this function will determine what kind of viewer to create.
+Initially only image files are supported but this can grow to include, preferences, extension managers and the like just by creating a plugin for the view factory that is needed to support this API.

+Supporting this function is a object view factory to support creating views for a URI.
+If there is no viewer for the URI then the brackets interstitial page will be shown.

 ### EditorManager.getCurrentFullEditor
 Reimplemented as `EditorManager.getFocusedEditor().getCurrentFullEditor()`